Loads a song from the Internet or from a Shoutcast/Icecast server.

 MOD formats are not accepted: if you want to play MOD music downloaded from the Internet, you should download the MOD file into local memory (for example using the Microsoft WININET API) and then use the LoadSoundFromMemory method.

-A successful call to this method will fire the DownloadBuffering event.
+A successful call to this method invokes the CallbackForPlayersEvents delegate with the nEvent parameter set to EV_DOWNLOAD_BUFFERING.

-In case you should be downloading a single file (not a radio stream), once the download completes the DownloadComplete event will be fired: if for example you need to retrieve the ID3V1 tag of a downloaded MP3 file, information available only on the latest bytes of the file, you could use this event to trigger the availability of the needed Tag.
+In case you should be downloading a single file (not a radio stream), once the download completes the CallbackForPlayersEvents delegate is invoked with the nEvent parameter set to EV_DOWNLOAD_COMPLETE: if for example you need to retrieve the ID3V1 tag of a downloaded MP3 file, information available only on the latest bytes of the file, you could use this event to trigger the availability of the needed Tag.

-Once the downloaded stream or file has enough playable data, the control will fire the StreamLoaded event.
+Once the downloaded stream or file has enough playable data, the CallbackForPlayersEvents delegate is invoked with the nEvent parameter set to EV_STREAM_LOADED.

 For further details about Internet streams support see the How to play Internet streams and radio stations section.